EMBRACING THE FUTURE

 1920

-Shanti’s grandfather moved to Placer County as a young child in the 1920s.
-After starting Fleming Hardware in Lincoln, the family eventually settled in the California foothills, where Shanti grew up
+My maternal grandfather moved to Placer County as a young child in the 1920s.
+After starting Fleming Hardware in Lincoln, our family eventually settled in the California foothills, where I grew up.

 1979

-Shanti's Dad was an Indian immigrant who came to the United States at 17 years old with just $7 in his pocket.
-His work ethic and commitment to family shaped Shanti from a very young age.
-Here is Shanti as a toddler, with her two brothers, sister and parents
+My father was an Indian immigrant who came to the United States at 17 years old with just $7 in his pocket.
+His work ethic and commitment to family shaped me from a very young age.
+Here I am as a toddler, with my two brothers, sister and parents

 1998